Arlington Independent School District: Academic achievement

 In 1997, at all high schools except one, the percentage of students passing each section of the Texas Assessment of Knowledge and Skills (TAKS) increased.
-At Lamar the percentage of students passing the reading portion had decreased.
+At Lamar, the percentage of students passing the reading portion had decreased.

 Students

-The AISD enrolls nearly 60,000 students making it the 11th largest school district in Texas.
-It has an annual budget of $508,353,783 and spends $7,937 per year per student.
+The AISD enrolls nearly 60,000 students, making it the 11th largest school district in Texas.
+It has an annual budget of $508,353,783, and spends $7,937 per year per student.

 Demographics

-As of March 2023, its student population is made up of the following ethnicities:
+As of March 2023, the district's student population was made up of the following ethnicities: